panama corporation guide

 Once incorporated, Panamanian corporations must adhere to several ongoing obligations:

-• Annual Maintenance Fees: Corporations are required to pay an annual franchise tax and renew their commercial license.
+• Annual Maintenance Fees: Corporations are need to pay an annual franchise tax and renew their commercial license.

 • Tax Reporting: Even though Panama operates on a territorial tax system, all corporations must file annual tax returns, regardless of whether they owe taxes.